panzerdp/dmitripavlutin.com/content/posts/093-compare-strings/index.md

 ---
 title: "Is it Safe to Compare JavaScript Strings?"
-description: "How 2 same looking strings might now be equal and how to safely compare strings in JavaScript."
+description: "How 2 similar looking strings might not be equal and how to safely compare strings in JavaScript."
-published: "2020-08-18T12:00Z"
+published: "2020-08-18T10:15Z"
-modified: "2020-08-18T12:00Z"
+modified: "2020-08-18T10:15Z"
 thumbnail: "./images/cover-4.png"
 slug: compare-javascript-strings
 tags: ['javascript', 'equality', 'string']